looker/hackernews/01_intro.md

 To do this, we're going to use an inspired little hack.

 BigQuery provides a nice little table of all the words in Shakespere.
-The table consists of the word, the corpus it appeard in and what year the corpus was written.
+The table consists of the word, the corpus it appeared in and what year the corpus was written.

 We are going to find these 1000 words and then flag the words that we encounter that appear in the 1000 word list.

-First, we write a little query to find the 1000 most common words in shakespere.
+First, we write a little query to find the 1000 most common words in Shakespere.

 ```
 SELECT